hyosung11/Launch-School/Courses/JS129/Study-Guides/study_guide7_20220329.md

 };
 ```

-`bind`'s context is the original function, and it returns a new function that calls the original function with the context supplied to `bind` as its first argument.
+`bind`'s context is the original function, and it *returns a new function that calls the original function with the context supplied to `bind` as its first argument*.
 This code also shows why *the binding makes permanent changes* -- no matter what you do to the returned function, you can't change the value of `context`.

 A trap that students often fall into is the thinking that `bind` permanently alters the original function.
 It's important to remember that `bind` *returns a new function*, and that new function is permanently context-bound to the object provided as the first argument to `bind`.
 The original function isn't changed and doesn't have its context changed.